open-vela/nuttx_libs_libm_libmcs/CONTRIBUTING.md

 Report bugs by creating a GitLab Issue with the following information:

-1. Give the Issue a meaninfull title
+1. Give the Issue a meaningfull title
 2. Write a brief description of the issue you have
 3. Describe the issue details answering the following quiestions:
     - What are the steps to reproduce the *bug*?